-- Grades in the C range represent performance that meets expectations; Grades in the B range represent performance that is substantially better than the expectations; Grades in the A range represent work that is excellent. - Grades will be maintained in the Canvas course shell.
+- General - Projects will be be done using the computer language Python. - Exams are closed book, closed notes. - Grades - Grades will be maintained in the Canvas course shell.
 Students are responsible for tracking their progress by referring to the online gradebook. - Your grade is your responsibility.
 You have exactly one week once your assignment has been returned to you to discuss that grade.
 After that week, the grade is final.
-You can discuss the content of the assignment anytime but grade disputes must be resolved within one week of the graded assignment.
+You can discuss the content of the assignment anytime but grade disputes must be resolved within one week of the graded assignment. - Homework - Homeworks will be short assignments given throughout the semester.
+A homework set will be given with each unit and told when it will be collected. - Some of these assignments may be purely mathematical or may be done within code. - Homeworks will be done individually.